-Cutting 1
+Cutting

-The log is lying on the ground.
+The log is lying on the 1 ground.
 There is little risk of the chain jamming or the log splitting.
 However there is a risk that the chain will touch the ground when you finish the cut.

 Cut all the way through the log from above.
 Try not to touch the ground as you finish the cut.
 Maintain full throttle but be prepared in case the chain snatches.

-A If it is possible to turn the log you should stop cutting about 2/3 of the way through.
-B Turn the log and finish the cut from the opposite side.
+- A If it is possible to turn the log you should stop cutting about 2/3 of the way through. - B Turn the log and finish the cut from the opposite side.

+Is there a risk of kick-Λ back?

+not strike the ground or

+after cutting.

-- 3 Make sure the chain will not strike the ground or any other object during or after cutting. - Is there a risk of kick-Λ back? - 5 Do the conditions and surrounding terrain affect your safety when working?
+Do the conditions and 5 surrounding terrain affect your safety when working?

 - 2 The log is supported at one end.
-There is a high risk that it will split. - A Start by cutting from below (about 1/3 of the way through). - B Finish by cutting from above so that the two cuts meet. - 3 The log is supported at both ends.
+There is a high risk that it will split. - A Start by cutting from below (about 1/3 of the way through). - B Finish by cutting from above so that the two cuts meet.

+- 3 The log is supported at both ends.
 There is a high risk that the chain will jam. - A Start by cutting from above (about 1/3 of the way through). - B Finish by cutting from below so that the two cuts meet.